nolarifi/Projet_HPC/README.md

+## Objective of the Project

+One of the main objectives of this project was to identify DNA accessible regions during transcription.

+ -To conduct this analysis an ATAC-seq(A Method for Assaying Chromatin Accessibility Genome-Wide) experiments was performed.
+ -To see the whole work you can read the original publication " David Gomez-Cabrero et al. 2019 https://doi.org/10.1038/s41597-019-0202-7).

+ -In this publication, an analysis was performed on a B3 murine cellular line.
+ -This cell line from the mouse model refer to the pre-B1 stage.
+After the nuclear translocation of the transcription factor Ikaros, these cells grow to the pre-BII stage.
+During this stage, the B cells progenitor are subject to a growth arrest and a differentiation.
+ - The B3 cell line was transduced by a retroviral pathway with a vector coding for a fusion protein called Ikaros-REt2.
+ -This protein have the particularity to control nuclear levels of Ikaros after exposition to the Tamoxifen drug.
+ -After this treatment, the cultures were collected at t=0h and t=24h.

+## Experimental design

+ -Cells collected for 0 and 24hours post-treatment with tamoxifen -3 biological replicates of ~50,000 cells
+ -paired end sequencing using Illumina technology with Nextera-based sequencing primers => 12 files (6 forward and 6 reverse) -reference genome : Mus musculus

+## Raw dataset:
+SRR4785152  50k-Rep1-0h-sample.0h   GSM2367179  0.7G
+SRR4785153  50k-Rep2-0h-sample.0h   GSM2367180  0.7G
+SRR4785154  50k-Rep3-0h-sample.0h   GSM2367181  0.7G

+SRR4785341  50k-24h-R1-sample.24h.2 GSM2367368  0.6G
+SRR4785342  50k-24h-R2-sample.24h.2 GSM2367369  0.7G
+SRR4785343  50k-24h-R3-sample.24h.2 GSM2367370  0.6G

 ## Extract pre-developed scripts
 -A set of scripts are copied from /home/users/teacher/atacseq/scripts/*.slurm  into home/users/studentXX/Project_HPC/scripts.
 These scripts will be modified later in order to be adapted to our dataset.